microsoft/rushjs.io-website/pages/developer/everyday_commands.md

 > **What is this "shrinkwrap file"?**
 >
 > Most projects don't specify an exact version such as `1.2.3` for a dependency, but instead specify SemVer range such as `1.x` or `^1.2.3`.
 By itself, this would mean that what gets installed depends on the latest version at the time.
 Such **nondeterminism** is bad:  It would be maddening for a Git branch that built on Monday to mysteriously be failing on Tuesday because of a new release of a library.
 The shrinkwrap file solves this problem by storing a complete installation plan in a large file that is tracked by Git.
-(The shrinkwrap file is also called a "lock file", even though it has nothing to do with file locking.)
+>
+> The shrinkwrap file has different names depending on the [package manager]({% link pages/maintainer/package_managers.md %}) that your repo is using: **shrinkwrap.yaml**, **npm-shrinkwrap.json**, or **yarn.lock**

 You will notice that automated CI jobs use `rush install` instead of `rush update`.
 The difference is that `rush install` won't update any files.
 Instead, it will fail your PR build if something is out of date, to let you know that you forgot to run `rush update` or forgot to commit the result.
 (Some people choose to use `rush install` as their everyday command, in order to catch unintended changes to the shrinkwrap file.)